grafana/agent/docs/sources/flow/concepts/clustering.md

 # Clustering (beta)

-Agent Clustering enables Grafana Agent Flow to coordinate a fleet of agents to work together for workload distribution and high availability.
+Clustering enables Grafana Agent Flow to coordinate a fleet of agents to work together for workload distribution and high availability.
 It makes agent deployments horizontally scalable by default, and minimizes the operational overhead of managing your agent infrastructure to handle demand.